SFUNUSC/PeakComp/README.md

 Use 'make' to compile.
 Optional data plotting requires gnuplot to be installed.
 To run the program from anywhere, move the resulting 'topspek' executable to any directory under your $PATH environment variable.
-Tested using gcc and GNU make on Ubuntu 14.04, Scientific Linux/CentOS 6, and Arch Linux (as of June 2016).
+Tested using gcc and GNU make on Ubuntu 14.04, Scientific Linux/CentOS 6, and Arch Linux (as of July 2016).
 Should work on more or less any Linux distro.

 *Acknowledgments*